-In Introduction to Poetry, Billy Collins, renowned writer and professor, describes the act of teaching poetry.
-He lists all the many ways he would like his students to look at poetry, and in the end expresses his frustration with their limited and narrow desire to find meaning in poetry.
+In Introduction to Poetry, Billy Collins, a renowned writer, and professor, describes the act of teaching poetry.
+He lists all the many ways he would like his students to look at poetry, and in the end, expresses his frustration with their limited and narrow desire to find meaning in poetry.

 In this article, I will begin by examining the poem stanza by stanza.
 Then, I will make note of the poem’s structure.
 Finally, I will discuss the piece’s significance within the broader scope of Collins’ body of work.
-You can read the poem in full here.
+You can read the poem in full Introduction to Poetry here.

 Introduction to Poetry Analysis

 In this first stanza, the poem’s central idea is established.
 We have a speaker.
 In this instance, we can assume that the speaker is Collins himself.
 When the speaker says, “I ask them . . .” we can assume that he is referring to a group of students or perhaps his readers in general.
 Therefore, it’s clear from this line and the title of Introduction to Poetry that Collins is speaking to the audience about his teaching process.